 THE STATE OF LEMOS

-The State of Lemos extended throughout the eastern part of the current Autonomous Community of Galicia crossing it diagonally from south to north and whose capital and central nucleus (Monforte de Lemos) was located in the Land and Valley of Lemos that according to doctor D Sebastián Miñano y Bedoya was "a generally fertile terrain although interrupted by mountains" and the Lemos valley was "the most populated and richest of all there is in Galicia."
+The State of Lemos extended throughout the eastern part of the current Autonomous Community of Galicia crossing it diagonally from south to north and whose capital and central nucleus (Monforte de Lemos) was located in the Land and Valley of Lemos that according to doctor D Sebastián Miñano and Bedoya it was "a generally fertile terrain, although interrupted by mountains" and the Lemos valley was "the most populated and richest of all there is in Galicia ."

 The Lemos valley is an area between the Sil and Miño rivers and is crossed by the Cabe river and its tributaries, hence its fertility.
 It was the place chosen by the kings of the Middle Ages (first using monks and then military orders and nobility) to settle a population of migrants that would allow them to exploit their agricultural and mining wealth.
 Its subsequent growth will allow the creation of a powerful LAY STATE .
 Said State depended on the jurisdictional lordship of the Count or Countess of Lemos with functions of government and administration of justice, civil and criminal in the first instance, over all the people of the plain state residing in it.

-The Counts of Lemos also held the title of Marquis of Sarria (16th century) and the jurisdictional lordship of Paradela and a large part of the Somoza Mayor de Lemos.
+The Counts of Lemos also held the title of Marquises of Sarria (16th century) and the jurisdictional lordship of Paradela and a large part of the Somoza Mayor de Lemos.

 a network of roads was created that concurred in Monforte de Lemos,

 when the weather conditions on the French road were adverse.

 the State of Lemos controlled several of the pilgrimage roads or routes to Santiago de Compostela